sebcachia/sebcachia.github.io/content/_index.md

 # 👋 Hi!

-I work with product companies to develop researched back strategies, craft stories to inspire teams and attract customers.
+I work with product companies to develop researched backed strategies, craft stories to inspire teams and attract customers.
 I design teams and operational practices to create high-functioning organizations, but I also love to get into the details and get stuff done.

 Most recently, I spent 5 years working with the team at [Shapr3D](https://www.shapr3d.com) to build better CAD software.